The Ins and Outs of Awning Windows

 While similar to casement windows, awning windows are hinged at the top of the window versus the sides.
 Referred to as crank windows, an awning will open outwards and upwards instead of sideways.
 This type of window is made for spaces with a wider width than height.
 They provide peak airflow and ventilation into the home, along with ample natural light.
-These windows work best where there are no obstacles outside of so that they may be opened fully.
+An awning window installation will work best where there are no obstacles outside of your home of so that they may be opened fully.
 Awning windows are made for high efficiency and easy cleaning with their sleek design.

-Awning windows provide excellent ventilation by being installed higher up on walls compared to other windows.
+Pros and cons of awning windows can depend on your specific needs.
+They provide excellent ventilation by being installed higher up on walls compared to other residential windows.
 At a taller height, they provide great lighting and airflow without compromising your privacy while giving more wall space for décor.
 The way an awning window is designed, they can be kept open even during rain.
 Their design allows for a “hooded” open window, preventing water from bleeding into the home.
 With the hinges on top, it allows for a cleaner look of the interior window.

 Disadvantages Of Awning Windows